alexandor91/3D_Mapping_based_on_2D-Lidar_at_static_locations/README.md

 $ sudo apt-get install i2c-tools

 ```
-The imu and stepper motor are connected via i2c, after the connection
+The imu and stepper motor are connected via i2c, after the connection by wires,
 ```
 $ sudo i2cdetect -y 1

 ```

 For more i2c installation details, please refer to [i2c on Raspberry](http://skpang.co.uk/blog/archives/575)<br />
 [SMBus python](https://github.com/pimoroni/py-smbus) is a python library for i2c protocol, to be used for our python coding.
 ---